SiepmannGroup/SorbMetaML/data/README.md

-## Molecular simulation data for hydrogen adsorption in nanoporous material.
+## Molecular simulation data for hydrogen adsorption in nanoporous materials.

 Each subdirectory contains the molecular simulation data of a type of nanoporous materials.
 Within the directory the files below are present (with `X=iza|pcod|hcp|mof`):
 * `X_hydrogen.npy`: NumPy array files containing normalized hydrogen loading and the corresponding temperature and pressure.
 For each material, 64 state points are available.